dotnet-websharper/mathjax/doc/mathrender.md

 ## An example for expressions

 There are many functions in [MathJS](./#docs/extensions/mathjs) that calculates an expression, solves a problem.
 In this example we'll use the `Math.Derivative` function to get a `Node` with the result in it.
-A `Node` then can be converted to a `String`, but with the [MathJax extension](./#docs/extensions/mathjax) we can render the result.
+A `Node` then can be converted to a `String`, but with the [MathJax extension](./#docs/extensions/mathjax) we can render the result if the formula is in `TeX` format.
 To do that we have to set up `MathJax` to parse and render `TeX` formulas then by using the `Node`'s `ToTex()` function we convert the result into a `String` with the formula in `TeX` formatting.

 (Most of the functions don't result a `Node`, but they can be converted to `Node` by `Math.Parse()` or by other means. ([MathJax documentation](mathjax.org))